SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 ![Template for Databank images](../images/tutorials/databank-image-template.png)

 > [!IMPORTANT]
 > Please keep in mind that it is **ILLEGAL** to use Subnautica's art assets and style in other contexts.
-However, Unknown Worlds Entertainment has given modders permission to modify their assets for non-commercial use within Subnautica.
+However, Unknown Worlds Entertainment has given modders permission to modify their assets for non-commercial purposes within Subnautica mods.

 ### Creating an entry: Popup image